xyh20180101/RomajiConverter.WinUI/doc/README-en.md

 - Selecting the framework-dependent version requires installing [.net core 8.0 desktop runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0), while the self-contained version does not

 ## Update log

+### 1.2.3
+- Added word margin to the Image Option
+- Optimized the function of importing lyrics from url

 ### 1.2.2
 - Added the function of importing lyrics from url, supporting NetEase Cloud, QQ Music, and KuGou